Skip to main content

 • An anthracycline drug such as doxorubicin (Adriamycin) or daunorubicin

-Based on the patient’s prognostic factors, some regimens may also include cyclophosphamide, L-asparaginase (or pegaspargase), and/or high doses of methotrexate or cytarabine (ara-C) as part of the induction phase.
+Based on a person’s prognostic factors, some regimens may also include other drugs such as cyclophosphamide, L-asparaginase (or pegaspargase), and/or high doses of methotrexate or cytarabine (ara-C) as part of the induction phase.

-For ALL patients whose leukemia cells have the Philadelphia chromosome, a targeted drug such as imatinib (Gleevec) or dasatinib (Sprycel) is often included as well.
+For people with ALL whose leukemia cells have the Philadelphia chromosome, a targeted drug such as imatinib (Gleevec) or dasatinib (Sprycel) is often included as well.

 This first month of treatment is intensive and requires frequent visits to the doctor.
 You may spend some or much of this time in the hospital, because serious infections or other complications can occur.
 It's very important to take all medicines as prescribed.
 Sometimes complications can be serious enough to be life-threatening, but with recent advances in supportive care (nursing care, nutrition, antibiotics, growth factors, red blood cell and platelet transfusions as needed, etc.), these are much less common than in the past.